mrname/haralyzer-api/README.rst

     py.test tests/

+IMPORTANT: This application REQUIRES Redis.
+I have been too lazy to use any kind of mocking or db fixtures, so you need to have Redis running locally for the tests to complete.
+SORRY!

 The repo has Travis CI and Coveralls integration, so please do the needful with repo access on your account.